K1 tank: General characteristics

-The gunner's sight was initially a problematic Hughes GPSS, which uses an Nd:YAG laser rangefinder, a similar model used for the M1 Abrams.
-Despite Koreans having decided to upgrade the existing GPSS, Samsung Electronics signed a deal with Texas Instruments to supply and locally produce the GPTTS (Gunner's Primary Tank Thermal Sight) in 1986.
-Hyundai originally planned to install GPTTS in 1987, but serious problems such as the failure of the laser rangefinder forced Hyundai to postpone the plan.
-Due to the delays, a total of 445 K1s were manufactured with imported Hughes GPSS until 1991.
-Meantime, after failing to repair the GPTTS, Texas Instruments gave access to technology to the Agency for Defense Development.
-Within a year, a combined team managed to fix the sight and further improve it by increasing the sight's distance from 2 km to 3 km.
+The gunner's sight was originally the problematic Hughes GPSS, which uses an Nd:YAG laser for its rangefinder.
+While South Korea decided to upgrade the GPSS to fix issues, Samsung Electronics signed a deal with Texas Instruments to locally produce the GPTTS (Gunner's Primary Tank Thermal Sight) in 1986.
+Samsung's goal was to provide the GPTTS by 1987, but serious problems such as the failure of the rangefinder postponed the plan.
+Due to the delays, a total of 445 K1s were equipped with the GPSS.
+Meanwhile, Texas Instruments gave technology access to the Agency for Defense Development (ADD) after failing to repair the GPTTS alone, and the combined team solved problems and further improved the sight's range from 2 km to 3 km within a year.
 Samsung Electronics began supplying the GPTTS in 1991.
-Later, during the parliamentary investigation, it was found that there were lobbies involved in selecting the GPTTS, leading to a selection of the product without proper testing, which caused an additional development cost of 16 billion KRW on the sight.
-Regardless of the involvement of lobbies, upgraded GPTTS showed superior performance when shooting the hidden target behind the smoke screen, which the GPSS failed to do so during the test on 2 September 1993.
-The GPTTS uses a carbon dioxide laser range finder, which is safer for the human eye upon being hit by the laser, while Nd:YAG can blind the victim.
-However, the GPTTS was a complex and heavier system.
-Ironically, access to GPTTS technology enabled Koreans to design their own gunner's sight.
-The ADD began the research in 1992 for domestic gunner's sight (later known as KGPS: Korean Gunner's Primary Sight) using the Raman laser believing such technology would be used for future weapon systems.
-In 1995, by the time Koreans were at the end stage of development, Europe announced it would use Raman lasers for tanks followed by the United States.
+Later, parliamentary investigation found that lobbies caused the selection of the GPTTS without proper testing, which increased the development cost by 16 billion KRW for repairs.
+Anyways, on 2 September 1993, the upgraded GPTTS proved to be superior when shooting a target behind smoke screens, which the GPSS failed to do.
+The GPTTS was a complex and heavier system and uses a carbon dioxide laser range finder, which is safer for human eyes, unlike the Nd:YAG laser that can blind the victim upon contact.
+The technology gained and negative experience from sights saga made South Korea to pursue domestic development.
+In May 1992, the ADD and Samsung Electronics started a new gunner's sight project (later known as KGPS: Korean Gunner's Primary Sight) using the Raman laser, believing this laser type will be used widely for future weapon systems.
+Since South Korea lacked the technology to develop thermal imaging alone, they received cooperation from Israel; ELOP (now Elbit Systems) was in charge of signal detection and initial processing that converts a thermal image into an electrical signal, while mechanical structures, cables, and monitors were designed by Koreans.
+In 1995, Europe announced the use of Raman lasers for tanks, followed by the United States.
+The KGPS development was completed in December 1996 and achieved under 60% unit cost compared to the GPTTS.

 The commander's sight is from SFIM (now SAGEM) of France, and it has a hunter-killer ability that allows tank crews to engage multiple targets at once by allowing the commander to search 360 degrees and direct the main gun.
-The hunter-killer feature was a major difference compared to the M1 Abrams, which becomes available on later M1A2 upgrades.
+The hunter-killer feature was a major difference compared to the M1 Abrams, where it only becomes available with the M1A2 upgrade.
 The commander's sight was not, however, equipped with light amplification or thermal optics, which led to the commander to rely on personal night vision goggles for night operation, while the gunner's sight was equipped with a thermal observation device, which meant that the K1 had superior sensors until the introduction of the M1A2.